iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

     ```

 ## 4. Create app versions
-Create baseline and candidate versions of your app.
+Create baseline and candidate versions of your app, `sample-app-v1` and `sample-app-v2` respectively.
 The candidate version is also referred to as the *new* or *canary* version.
 ```shell
 kubectl apply -f $ITER8/samples/knative/quickstart/baseline.yaml kubectl apply -f $ITER8/samples/knative/quickstart/experimentalservice.yaml